We have information you must know before you buy the Torrent.

 The Pontiac Torrent gets good acceleration out of its 185-hp V6 engine.
 In fact, it's not hard to spin the front wheels when taking off quickly, even though the front-drive Torrent comes with traction control to mitigate that.
 The engine uses an overhead-valve design, so it's not as efficient as a modern overhead-cam engine.
 Nor is it as smooth and quiet as the more sophisticated Toyota V6.

 Torrent's fuel economy rating has improved for 2008 to an EPA City/Highway rating of 19/26 miles per gallon.
-That's from its '07 rating of 19/24 mpg, which is impressive, given that most vehicles are getting lower fuel economy ratings for 2008 due to new EPA test procedures.
+That's up from its '07 rating of 19/24 mpg, which is impressive, given that most vehicles are getting lower fuel economy ratings for 2008 due to new EPA test procedures.
 We averaged only 18 mpg in our front-drive test vehicle, but it had logged fewer than 600 miles on the odometer when we got it, and engines often loosen up and deliver better mileage as they are more completely broken in.
 The Torrent AWD models are rated at 18/25 mpg.

 The five-speed automatic transmission may be the smoothest thing about the Torrent.
 The upshifts are nice and tight.
 There's good engine torque, peaking at 210 pound-feet, and the gear ratios and electronically variable shift points are well matched.
 We found the Torrent didn't have to downshift on a hill where transmissions in many other vehicles downshifted, including those far more powerful than the Torrent.